nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

 The header (line 1) contains two columns named *sex*.
 The first one corresponds to the uninfected agent, *a*.
 The second and third columns are the sex and infection stage of *b*.
-How does FastSTI know this?
+How does |PROJECT| know this?
 Look at the second column
 heading: *sex|1|~*.
 The first pipe (|) is used to separate sex from the amount the property must be divided by.
 Well, unlike age, we don't want the sex to be more granular, so we specify it as 1.
 The second pipe is followed by a tilde (~).
-The tilde in the column header tells FastSTI that this is a two-agent lookup table and the second agent's properties start in this column.
+The tilde in the column header tells |PROJECT| that this is a two-agent lookup table and the second agent's properties start in this column.
 So the second and third columns belong to agent *b*.
 The final column, with name *probability*, is simply the probability of becoming infected.
 (By default events